Last Updated: 7/30/23 – The Ultimate Venice Travel Guide

 See the Beautiful Saint Mark’s Cathedral

-Arguably the most famous building in Venice, the Basilica di San Marco (Saint Mark’s Basilica) is also a beautiful example of Italo-Byzantine architecture.
+Arguably the most famous building in Venice is Saint Mark’s Basilica.
+The Basilica di San Marco is also a beautiful example of Italo-Byzantine architecture.
 The church is located on the eastern side of Venice in Piazza San Marco (Saint Mark’s Square) and is open to the public for masses and for tours.
 When visiting the church, please be aware that no photographs are allowed inside the church and talking should be reduced to a whisper.

 Stop at the Rialto Bridge